-Question 4: check c list Was the work performed by the volunteer carried out for the community organisation? ☐ Yes - go to Qu estion 5 ☐ No - go to Sec Section B - - Has civil liability been incurred?
-Question 5 Was the liability incurred a civil The protection is only afforded for civil liabilities.
+Question 4: check list Was the work performed by the volunteer carried out for the community organisation?
+Yes - go to Question 5 No - go to Section E Section B - Has civil liability been incurred?
+Question 5 The protection is only afforded for civil liabilities.
 A volunteer will not be protected from liability for criminal actions (offences by a person against the state) while volunteering.
-This includes traffic infringements as well as more serious crimes. liability?
-For example, if a volunteer physically assaults someone while they are volunteering, this may result in criminal charges and possible criminal compensation.
+This Was the liability includes traffic infringements as well as more serious crimes. incurred a civil For example, if a volunteer physically assaults someone while they are volunteering, this liability? may result in criminal charges and possible criminal compensation.
 The ACT Wrongs Act won't protect the volunteer from criminal liability in this situation.
-Question 5: check c list (for example, negli Question 6 Is the civil liability Certain types of civil liability are excluded from the protection provisions.
-A volunteer will not be protected in certain civil proceedings if: included in the if the volunteer is sued for defamation, or protection provisions? if the volunteer has a car accident while volunteering.
-In this case, any liability for compensation for personal injury to third parties which falls within the ambit of a compulsory third-party motor vehicle insurance scheme is excluded (as this is covered by the compulsory third party insurance that is included in the registration costs of a vehicle) Question 6: check c list Was the liability inc curred by the volunteer one of the following types?
-Liability for defa amation sonal injury due to a motor vehicle accident where that liability should have by third-party insurance If ANY apply go to Section E
+Question 5: check list Was the liability incurred by the volunteer for an act or omission that constitutes a civil liability (for example, negligence causing physical injury) and not an act or omission that would (on the balance of probabilities) constitute a criminal offence (for example, stealing or assault)?
+Yes - go to Question 6 No - go to Section E Question 6 Certain types of civil liability are excluded from the protection provisions.
+A volunteer will not be protected in certain civil proceedings if: Is the civil liability included in the if the volunteer is sued for defamation, or protection provisions?

+• if the volunteer has a car accident while volunteering.
+In this case, any liability for compensation for personal injury to third parties which falls within the ambit of a compulsory third-party motor vehicle insurance scheme is excluded (as this is covered by the compulsory third party insurance that is included in the registration costs of a vehicle)

+Was the liability incurred by the volunteer one of the following types?